Frequently Asked Questions

 What features do you expect to roll out in the future?

-In the next several weeks, we will be rolling out additional features which include the ability to:
+We will be rolling out additional features which include the ability to:

 - Calculate system-wide LCoEs for an entire portfolio of plants coming into operation at different times